Nuttall's Locoweed

 Description

 Also known as “rattle weed,” Nuttall’s locoweed is a leafy plant with cream-colored flowers, sometimes with a lavender tint.
 The stem may be covered in fine hairs, and the leaves are grayish on the coast when exposed to salt spray.
+It grows in thick, tangled, often sprawling clumps.
+Depending on the environment, the stems can reach up to 1 meter (3 feet) in length.

 Locoweed is a legume, which means bacteria live around its roots and provide it with important nutrients like nitrogen.
 Another example of a legume is a peanut.
-Some species contain toxins, which can make cows and horses a little crazy, or “loco,” when they eat them.

 Nature Topics